USA Empty Printer Cartridge Recycling Guide

 Sharp

-Sharp cartridges can be recycled at any Staples store, or Sharp can send you a recycling kit with collection boxes including pre-paid shipping labels to return them free of charge.
+Sharp cartridges can be recycled at any Staples store, you can print a UPS prepaid label to ship small quantities, or for bulk quantities Sharp can send you a recycling kit with collection boxes including pre-paid shipping labels to return them free of charge.

 Kodak